samuellevy/rn-tourguide/README.md

   tooltipLeftOffset?: number
   children: React.ReactNode
-  handleFunction?: () => void // allow pass a method to focused area }
+  handleFunction?: () => void // allow pass a method to focused area blockMaskClick?: boolean // flag to set if svg mask is clickable }

 type Shape = 'circle' | 'rectangle' | 'circle_and_keep' | 'rectangle_and_keep'